tlovett1/post-format-options/readme.txt

 Post Format Options is a simple plugin that allows administrators to granularly manage post formats.

 * Completely disable post format usage.
 This will force everyone to use the standard format and make your post UI look like the pre-3.6 UI.
 * Allow certain roles access to only certain formats.
-For example, one might only want the video post format available to contributors and up.
+For example, one might only want the video post format available to contributors and up (Coming soon!).

+** This plugin requires at least WordPress 3.6!

 == Installation ==